KiBeomLee16/IssueTracker/README.md

 The goal of this project is to build a practical issue tracking REST API, starting from core CRUD features and gradually expanding into testing, Docker, CI/CD, and deployment.

-This project is designed to demonstrate backend development skills using Java, Spring Boot, JPA, MySQL, REST API design, validation, exception handling, and layered architecture.
+This project is designed to demonstrate backend development skills using Java, Spring Boot, JPA, MySQL, REST API design, validation, exception handling, testing, API documentation, Docker, and layered architecture.